šŸš€

 Pending Transactions

-In a Proof-of-Authority consensus blockchain, validators take turn validating transactions and sealing blocks.
+In a consensus blockchain, take turn validating transactions and sealing blocks.
 Before a transaction is validated, it is in a "pending" state in the memory pool ("mempool").
 The following image shows a transaction in a "pending" state.
-You can view all pending transactions on the Energy Web Block Explorer here.
+You can view all pending transactions on the Energy Web Block Explorer

 Notice that the transaction fee of a pending transaction is not determined yet and the "Block Number" is pending.